sgm81/payments-api-30may/home.md

 # UPDATE

-# Payments API - UAPIM
+# Payments API - UAPIM -cambio

 Permits payments of orders if current User has access permissions to it.
 Developed by Universal Company DEV team.